INTERVIEW: ‘CONFINE’ DIRECTOR TOBIAS TOBBELL

 So is the direction a more pleasurable experience for you, with writing perhaps being a more painful process?

 Writing is definitely a painful process; not all of it.
 On the whole I do enjoy writing.
 What I get frustrated about, you might spend – and I have – a long long time developing a script and it doesn’t quite get there, there’s something about it that doesn’t quite work so you end up having to scrap it and move onto a different project.
-That different project does work but for some reason it’s just not looking like anyone’s going to finance it because for example sci-fi films in the UK have traditionally been quite difficult to make.
+That different project does work but for some reason it’s just not looking like anyone’s going to finance it because for example sci-fi films in the UK have traditionally been quite difficult to make and no one would ever sanction loans for bad credit score too.
 I think now it might start becoming a little bit easier because there’s so much successful sci-fi out there.
 So it’s another project I have to scrap.
 That gets very frustrating because in the end I just want to be making films.
 So spending so much time writing scripts it’s only frustrating because ideally I want spend six months of the year writing, and six months of the year shooting that film.

 Does making something like Confine, help you get the next project made?